FinnMal/getinit_code_and_win/README.md

 pip install -r requirements.txt
 ```

-The program is written in Python, so make sure you have Python version 3 installed.
+The program is written in Python, so make sure you have Python3 installed.
 <br>Enter the following command to start the program:
 ```
 python main.py